hydraxic/hydraxic/README.md

 From May 2022 - present, I'm developing a mobile sudoku game right now.
 This was to learn using Unity and C# but I guess it turned into something bigger. <br />

+Dec 2022 - present.
+Started some 3D game development for fun.
 <!---
 hydraxic/hydraxic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.